 Meanwhile, the Taronga Zoo light exhibit of animal sculpture can be enjoyed every night.
-It lasts for 2 hours from 5:30 pm to 7:30 pm, comprising of 2 sessions.
+It lasts from 5:30 pm to 9:30 pm, comprising of 2 sessions.

 During the event hours, expect a lot of performances and entertainment while being bathed with scenic and luminous ambiance.

 How Much It Cost To Visit The Festival

 Vivid Sydney can be enjoyed for free.
 You can already enjoy the twinkling and artistic light show without spending money.
 To be able to adore the spectacular displays, the Vivid Light Walk is the best option.